QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

 const S_CD: PhantomData<Box<dyn Double<'static, 'static> + 'static>> = CD;
 ```

-In a context where non-`'static` lifetimes can be named, those lifetimes
+However, from Rust 1.64 forward, associated `const`s were allowed to use general
+elided lifetimes and the wildcard lifetime (as opposed to only elided
+trait object lifetimes).
+[This was an accidental stabilization which
+will probably be removed or modified.](https://github.com/rust-lang/rust/issues/115010)

+In the meanwhile, elided lifetimes act like independent lifetime
+variables on the `impl` block.
+Those in turn act like early-bound
-act like early-bound lifetimes in function signatures.
+lifetimes in function signatures.
 ```rust
 #use core::marker::PhantomData;
 #trait Single<'a>: 'a + Send + Sync {}